 Grow & Give From Your Garden

-While we will not have volunteers help in our garden space at this time, you can grow and give produce from your garden at home, business, or faith community.
+Want to get involved?
+You can grow and give produce from your garden at home, business, or faith community.

 Types of produce to donate

 Below is a list of produce most desired.
 This is not an exhaustive list.
 Additional produce also welcome.